cs3org/OCM-API/IETF-OCM-MLS.md

 In this transitive model, each home server is trusted to attest only its own users, and each admin client is trusted to have performed the attestation check at introduction time.
-A malicious home server can impersonate its own users - it is their Authentication Service - but it cannot impersonate users of other servers, since it cannot produce an authenticated KeyPackage delivery for an OCM Address whose host part it does not serve.
+The protocol does not independently verify assertions made by a user's home server, because that server is the Authentication Service for its users.
+Compromise of that trusted server is outside the threat model.

 Users who require protection of their key material from their own server should choose a native client implementation where cryptographic